When You Can't Pay Back Money Borrowed From a Friend

 If you buy anything new, your lender-friend/relative will probably resent you for it.
 After all, if you can afford to buy new things, you should be able to repay your debt, right?
 Your loved one might not come right out and say it, but yes, they do expect you to put off on purchasing those new shoes or that new computer until after you’ve settled your debt with them.

 Pay the Debt ASAP

-Your friend is not a bank and likely does not find pleasure in serving as one and because of their love for you, they can’t take the same measures against nonpayment, e.g. sending debt collectors after you or ruining your credit.
+Your friend is not a bank and likely does not find pleasure in serving as one.
+Because of their love for you, they can’t take the same measures against nonpayment, e.g. sending debt collectors after you or ruining your credit.
 Show them the same love and be a better borrow to your friend than you would be for a bank.